Harsharameshwar/Login-Sign-up-using-Context-API/README.md

 And run npm install in their respective folders

-The profiles images of the account gets saved in images folder in api It uses localStorage to store the images
+The profiles images of the account gets saved in images folder in api, It uses localStorage to store the images